wix-incubator/react-sequence-animator/README.md

 |`onSequenceEnd`| func | () => {} | a callback function that is called each time the sequence reached its end
 |`onAnimationStop`| func | () => {} | a callback function that is called when the animation stops completely

-##### Notice: There's no restriction of the type of element the child should be.
-It can also be an SVG or even a react component
+##### Notice: There's no restriction on the type of element the child should be.
+It can also be an SVG or even a react component or a div

 #### API
 `play` - Plays the animation (from the current frame)